Sumandora/FrameworkCSGO/README.md

 ```

 ## Usage
 A simple inject script using a debugger like GDB or LLDB is provided.
+Make sure to run it as root user
 ```sh
 ./Load.sh
 ```